zimventures/Hustle/README.md

 - OSX & Linux support
 - Scheduler algorightm to detect & mitigate fiber exhaustion
 - Performance profiling (including a Valgrind memory analysis run)
+- Add a Yield() call to the Dispatcher.
+Acts like the WaitForJob(), except it doesn't poll on spinlock, it simply starts up the scheduler again.

 # Additional Reading
 Special thanks go to the following authors: